-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact f.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact

+f.
 For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area?

+Discussion:

-Discussion: g.
-Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan?
-Discussion: h.
+g.
+Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? \boxtimes

+Discussion:

+h.
 Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands?

+Discussion:

+TX HANDON OCALAND WATER OHALITA.
+37 - 11 d

-Discussion: IV IX.
-HYDROLOGY AND WATER QUALITY: Would the project: a.
-Violate any water quality standards or waste П \bowtie discharge requirements? Ш Discussion: b.
+a.
+HYDROLOGY AND WATER QUALITY: Violate any water quality standards or waste would the proje ect: \boxtimes

+u. discharge requirements?

+Discussion:

+b.
 Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., Would the production rate of pre-existing nearby wells drop to a level which would not support existing land uses or planned uses for which permits have been granted)?
 Would decreased rainfall infiltration or groundwater recharge reduce stream baseflow?
-(Source: 7) Discussion: c.
+(Source: 7)

+Discussion:

+c.
 Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site?
-(Source: 10) Discussion:

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact

-d.
-Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site?
 (Source: 10) \boxtimes

 Discussion:

-e.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact d.
+Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site?
+(Source: 10) \boxtimes Discussion: e.
 Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?
-(Source: 10)
+(Source: 10) Discussion: f.

-Discussion:

-f.
 Otherwise substantially degrade water quality?

-Discussion:

-g.
-Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? \boxtimes

-Discussion:

-h.
-Place within a 100-year flood hazard area structures which would impede or redirect flood flows? \boxtimes

-Discussion:

-i.
-Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam?
+Discussion: g.
+Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? \boxtimes Discussion: h.
+Place within a 100-year flood hazard area structures which would impede or redirect flood flows?
+Discussion: i.
+Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? \boxtimes Discussion: j.

-Discussion:

-j.
 Inundation by mudflow?

-Discussion:

-k.
-Conflict with any Best Management Practices found within the City's Storm Water Management Plan?
+Discussion: \boxtimes Discussion. k.
+Conflict with any Best Management Practices found within the City's Storm Water Management Plan? \boxtimes Discussion:

-Discussion: